Spooks, scares, and safety tips for Halloween in Albuquerque

 Visiting a Pumpkin Patch, Orchard, or Corn Maze

 DO wash your hands or use sanitizer before and after picking apples or touching pumpkins.
-Although the virus is most easily transmitted through respiratory droplets, it may still be able to survive for a time on surfaces.
+COVID-19, the flu, and other viruses are still around.
+Although most are easily transmitted through respiratory droplets, it may still be able to survive for a time on surfaces.

 At Lerner and Rowe Injury Attorneys, we understand that accidents and injuries happen 365 days a year.
 That’s why we’re available around the clock, even on holidays, to assist injured clients who need legal assistance.